rajats/easy-buy-sell-college-things-web-app/README.md

 This app allows a user to register themselves at site.It has functionality of signing in a registered user, signing out a registered user and registering a new user at site.

+##5) Profiles:
+This app contains user history.It contains number of orders that user has placed and also which products that they have ordered, number of products that user has put for sale, number of products that the user has sold till now.

 ##6) Analysis:
 Here also we are using django signals for getting recently searched products.A custom signal pageview is used.Everytime when a product is viewed a pageview signal is send from product app and this creates a pageview object which has path to viewed product.Every pageview has a user if the user is registered.